What is Embedded Finance and Embedded Fintech?

 Embedded payments don’t just focus on credit cards.
 They also allow customers to link transactions and pay directly from their bank accounts while helping merchants save on transaction processing fees.

-Embedded Investing
+Embedded investing

 Embedded investing allows non-investment service businesses to provide investment and trading options on their platforms.
 Traditionally, customers who wanted to invest and trade had to open an account with legacy financial institutions, such as Goldman Sachs and Fidelity.